jasonsuk/attractions_map/README.md

 ## Deployment

 The maps are deployed on Github page.
 Click the below link to access it.
-The actual R code blocks used can be found in `abudhabi_attractions.Rmd`
+The actual R code blocks used can be found in `attraction_map.Rmd`

 - <a href="https://jasonsuk.github.io/attractions_map/index.html" target="_blank">Abu Dhabi</a>